 Wi-Fi only vs. Wi-Fi + Cellular

 Since its humble beginnings, the iPad has offered a Wi-Fi + Cellular option in its lineup.
 The difference in price ranges from $130 for the three iPad models and $150 for the two current iPad Pro models.
-For this, you receive a nano-SIM and eSIM.
+The newest iPad models have eSIM, but no included Apple SIM card. eSIM iPad models are as follows:

 As with your iPhone, you'll have to pay a monthly charge for data on your cellular plan; unlike your smartphone, however, these plans are often a la carte — you can buy data as you need, and disable monthly subscriptions at any time without penalty.
 Additionally, if your smartphone plan allows data sharing, you may be able to directly add your iPad to your monthly plan.